progeroffline/newmanga/README.md

 # You can combine these arguments
 api.get_catalogue(query="Sword", page=10, size=10)

-# You can use the aix loop to go through all the pages.
+# You can use the for loop to go through all the pages.
 for page in api.get_catalogue.next_page(query="Sword", page=10, size=10):
     print(page)
 ```